zeek/spicy/doc/autogen/types/stream-iterator.rst

 .. spicy:operator:: stream::iterator::Deref uint<64> op:* t:iterator<stream> op:

-    Returns the byte the iterator is pointing to.
+    Returns the character the iterator is pointing to.

 .. spicy:operator:: stream::iterator::Difference int<64> t:iterator<stream> <sp> op:- <sp> t:iterator<stream>

     Returns the number of stream between the two iterators.
 The result will be negative if the second iterator points to a location before the first.
-The result is undefined if the iterators do not refer to the same stream instace.
+The result is undefined if the iterators do not refer to the same stream instance.

 .. spicy:operator:: stream::iterator::Equal bool t:iterator<stream> <sp> op:== <sp> t:iterator<stream>

     Compares the two positions.
-The result is undefined if they are not refering to the same stream value.
+The result is undefined if they are not referring to the same stream value.

 .. spicy:operator:: stream::iterator::Greater bool t:iterator<stream> <sp> op:> <sp> t:iterator<stream>

     Compares the two positions.
-The result is undefined if they are not refering to the same stream value.
+The result is undefined if they are not referring to the same stream value.

 .. spicy:operator:: stream::iterator::GreaterEqual bool t:iterator<stream> <sp> op:>= <sp> t:iterator<stream>

     Compares the two positions.
-The result is undefined if they are not refering to the same stream value.
+The result is undefined if they are not referring to the same stream value.

 .. spicy:operator:: stream::iterator::IncrPostfix iterator<stream> op: t:iterator<stream> op:++